 I have suffered an injury and cannot work.
 Can I claim?

-This can be in the form of total and permanent disability (TPD) insurance attached to your superannuation, mortgage or other loan insurance, income protection or life insurance or other occupational specific cover.
+This can be in the form of total and permanent disability (TPD) insurance attached to your superannuation, mortgage or other loan insurance, income protection insurance, life insurance or other occupational specific cover.

 These benefits are commonly available in addition to any workers or similar compensation you may have received for the injury or illness.

-We are happy to assist and on a speculative or No Win – No Fee basis.
-You initial consultation with us is obligation free.
-You will also be dealing with a Partner or Senior Lawyer in the firm not a junior lawyer or paralegal.
+We are happy to assist on a speculative or No Win – No Fee basis.
+Your initial consultation with us is obligation free.
+You will also be dealing with a Partner or Senior Lawyer in the firm, not a junior lawyer or paralegal.

 Types of Claims

 There are 4 broad areas of insurance coverage that may assist when you become injured or ill, or when a loved one dies.

 - Life Insurance